 Reading SAT Range

-The median SAT score for University of San Francisco students is 1235.
-Applicants with SAT scores of 1320 and above have a good chance of being admitted to University of San Francisco, while applicants with SAT scores between 1150 to 1320 have an average chance of admittance, and prospective students with an SAT score below 1150 have a low chance of being offered a spot at University of San Francisco.
+The median SAT score for USF students is 1304.
+Applicants with SAT scores of 1370 and above have a good chance of being admitted to USF, while applicants with SAT scores between 1200 to 1370 have an average chance of admittance, and prospective students with an SAT score below 1200 have a low chance of being offered a spot at USF.

 Avg.
 High School GPA (non-weighted)

-At University of San Francisco, the average unweighted high-school GPA for admitted students is 3.54.
+At USF, the average unweighted high-school GPA for admitted students is 3.57.
 This is the average, which means that some applicants submit GPAs lower than this and some applicants submit GPAs above this level.
 If your GPA falls below the average, strong test scores or other qualifications may help you make you a more competitive applicant.